mvsoom/thesis/writing/thesis/chapter/overview/main.typ

 Example: Utilization of Excitation Information for Detection of Neurodegenerative Diseases @Kadiri2021

-Parkinsons’s @Ma2020: \"Emerging evidence suggests voice dysfunction is the earliest sign of motor impairment in Parkinson’s disease (PD).
+Parkinsons's @Ma2020: \"Emerging evidence suggests voice dysfunction is the earliest sign of motor impairment in Parkinson's disease (PD).
 The complexity and fine motor control involved in vocalization may result in dysfunction here before the limbm(s)\" Mainly (see Table 1 for list of features): - higher HNR (harmonics-to-noise ratio) - shimmer and jitter